Bring Hummingbirds to You

 The hummingbird’s long bill and tongue can reach deep into the flowers to get to the nectar.

-Hummingbirds also feed from plants with flowers that look more spiky than tubular, like Red Fairy Duster.
+Hummingbirds also feed from flowers that look more spiky than tubular, like Red Fairy Duster flowers.

 Plants from around the world